BnDLett/PyMedia/README.md

 <b>This is the dev branch, do expect bugs and debug information being shit out.</b>

 # Already known issues
-1. Alsa shitting out a warning sometimes
-2. ValueError upon trying to use any command directly after queue is empty.
+1. ValueError upon trying to use any command directly after queue is empty.
 (Actual cause is not 100% known)
-3. `exit` command doesn't exit fully when playing audio and will need to press ctrl+c in order to fully exit.
+2. `exit` command doesn't exit fully when playing audio and will need to press ctrl+c in order to fully exit. (?)

 # How to install
 <h3>Windows</h3>